misternebula/OpenGM/README.md

 The following games are either being worked on, or planned to be supported :
 - Undertale - Engine Version 1.0.0.1539

+Not every feature from these games may work, but the game will at least load and try to execute.

 ## Legal Stuff
 This project is covered by the MIT license.
 See [the license](LICENSE) for more information.